huggingface/huggingface_hub/docs/source/en/guides/search.md

 ... )
 ```

-Here, the [`ModelSearchArguments`] has been a helper to explore the options available on the Hub.
-However, it is not a requirement to make a search.
 Another way to do that is to visit the
 [models](https://huggingface.co/models) and [datasets](https://huggingface.co/datasets) pages
 in your browser, search for some parameters and look at the values in the URL.